swcarpentry/python-second-language/_episodes/09-pandas.md

 ~~~
 {: .python}

-While both techniques are valid, for this lesson I'm going to use the temperature_data["Year"] sytax.
+While both techniques are valid, for this lesson I'm going to use the temperature_data["Year"] syntax.

 ## Aggregate operations